 This delicious gratin is flavored with sharp Gruyère and smoky lardons.
 It’s served at the restaurant in individual casseroles, but it looks best at home in a great big dish.
 This makes generous portions or highly prized leftovers.–Keith McNally

-Know how you often turn off the oven but leave the casserole inside to keep it warm while stragglers slowly make their way to the table?
+Know how you sometimes turn the oven off but leave a casserole inside to keep it warm while stragglers slowly make their way to the table?
 Best not to try that with this macaroni and cheese.
 The authors caution that overbaking this gratin can cause the sauce to “break,” meaning that the butterfat in the cheese will separate from the milk solids, resulting in the dread curdled-looking, greasy-feeling gratin.
 Maybe your stragglers will learn to move it—or to like cold mac-n-cheese.

 - 2 tablespoons olive oil

-- 4 tablespoons unsalted butter, plus more for the dish
+- 4 tablespoons (2 oz) unsalted butter plus more for the dish

 - 1/2 cup all-purpose flour